 squad2 is the dataset on which the model was trained.

-You don't need to have in-depth knowledge of the architecture to be able to use a model but it's helpful to have a rough overview of the most common model types out there and their key differences.
+You don't need to have in-depth knowledge of its architecture to use a model, but it's helpful to have a rough overview of the most common model types out there and their key differences.
 This will help you to better understand which models to try out in your own pipeline.
 Here's a timeline showing when the most common model architectures were developed.

-Large models have better accuracy but it comes at a cost of speed and the resources it needs to run.
-Large models can be significantly slower than smaller ones and they use up a lot of your graphic card memory or even exceed its limit.
+Large models have better accuracy, but it comes at the cost of speed and the resources it needs to run.
+Large models can be significantly slower than smaller ones, and they use up a lot of your graphic card memory or even exceed its limit.
 Distilled models are a good compromise, as they preserve accuracy similar to the larger models but are much smaller and easier to deploy.
 To learn more about it, see Model Distillation.

 When searching for a model for your task, you can check what dataset is typically used for it and then search for a model that was trained on this dataset.